Liberal intergovernmentalism: Theory

 Liberal intergovernmentalism was created to be a "grand theory"--that is, a synthesis of mid-range theories.
-Liberal intergovernmentalism argues that it is impossible to explain the concept of the European Union with a single factor and believe that different approaches or theories are needed to genuinely understand the complexity of the EU.
+Liberal intergovernmentalism argues that it is impossible to explain the concept of the European Union with a single factor and that different approaches or theories are needed to genuinely understand the complexity of the EU.
 It was originally created to explain broad evolution of regional integration, though it applies also to many everyday decisions.

 In his book The Choice for Europe (1998), Moravcsik describes EU integration from 1957 to 1992 as follows:

 "EU integration can best be understood as a series of rational choices made by national leaders.
 These choices responded to constraints and opportunities stemming from the economic interests and relative power of powerful domestic constituents, the relative power of states stemming from asymmetrical interdependence, and the role of institutions in bolstering the credibility of interstate commitments."
 Moravcsik himself, Frank Schimmelfennig and others have subsequently observed that LI explanations need not be limited to economic interests, but that these were simply the social interests most relevant for explaining the period covered in that book.
 Subsequent work has extended the model.

 Liberal intergovernmentalism (LI) views states as the main political actors in political interactions, and sees the EU as an international institution that can be studied by viewing states as the main actors in a situation of anarchy, where each state achieves their goal through negotiations and bargaining.
 Yet there are two important caveats.
 First, while states are the main political actors, LI is a liberal not a realist theory, and thus all states are understood as representative institutions acting to advance the pre-strategic preferences of some (usually biased) coalition of domestic social groups with a stake in the way social, cultural or economic interdependence is managed.
 So, while states are superficially the primary actors or "transmission belts" whereby social interests are aggregated, advanced and enforced, the most fundamental actors in LI remain transnationally active individuals and social groups.
 Second, LI posits, following conventional regime theory, that states delegate or pool sovereignty in regional institutions in order to coordinate their policies and establish credible commitments.
 This the critical third step in the theory.
 So while states ultimately are in anarchy (as Brexit shows), at any given moment, they are often making decisions within an institutionalized international environment and they create such institutions in the expectation that they will shape state behavior.